 Selenium is a mineral required by the human body in small, trace amounts; however, it can make a big impact on longevity and health.
-Selenium helps regulate hormones involved in thyroid function, and one of the most important benefits is that it has antioxidant activity.
+Selenium helps regulate hormones involved in thyroid function, and one of the most important benefits is that it has antioxidant properties.
 The National Institute of Health’s Selenium Fact Sheet for Health Professionals also states that, “Selenium, which is nutritionally essential for humans, is a constituent of more than two dozen selenoproteins that play critical roles in reproduction, thyroid hormone metabolism, DNA synthesis, and protection from oxidative damage and infection.”

 Selenium intake may be associated with reduced cancer risk, and appears to be a key nutrient that slows HIV progression to AIDS.
 It is required for sperm motility (the ability of sperm to move properly) and may reduce the risk of miscarriage.
 Selenium deficiency has been linked to poor mood, and some findings suggest that selenium deficiency may put people more at risk for heart diseases.
 Some medications can have a negative effect on selenium levels.

 Studies show that there are health benefits related to selenium and reduced risks due to respiratory infections—especially in the elderly.
 Others have shown that moderate selenium supplementation may reduce the risk of developing certain forms of cancer.
 This article notes that people should not take megadoses of selenium.

 RDA for Selenium

 Keep in mind that selenium it is a trace element, which means that large doses are not advisable because of long-term side effects from taking too much.
 In other words, think of it as not too much, not too little; you want “just right.”
 The current recommended dietary allowance (RDA) for selenium for healthy individuals consuming a mixed North American diet is: